Why Your Dog Follows You to the Bathroom and Other Weird Pet Quirks- Explained!

 Why Does My Cat Love Sitting in Boxes?

 Anyone who orders packages regularly knows that a cat's most favorite thing is not what's inside the box, but the box itself.
 There are many pictures all over the internet of cats sitting, sleeping, and cramming themselves into boxes of all shapes and sizes.
-It's adorable to see, but the reason why they hide in boxes is because of their wild instincts.
+It's adorable to see, but the reason why do they hide in boxes?
+This behavior comes from their wild instincts.

 Why Does My Dog Chase Their Tail?